JoseExposito/touchegg/README.md

 Swipe gestures are executed when three or more fingers are moved synchronously in the same direction.

-Note that **three** is the minimum number of fingers that Touchégg allows for swipe gestures.
+Note that **three** is the minimum number of fingers that Touchégg allows for swipe gestures on touchpads and **two** on touchscreens.

 Example: